 Buses reach bhunter in the morning around 5:30 am (depends upon bus you take, but it better to reach after 7 am as by time buses service are already started)

 From bhuntar bus stand, take a bus to kasol.
-Its 30 kilometers and take about two hours.
+Its 30 kilometres and take about two hours.
 From here you would require to take out your cameras.

 You won’t have a feel of saying goodbye to kasol.
 Stays tend to extend.
 The second thing is the bus tickets.
 Yes, there are local travel shops at kasol and they can book a Volvo for you.
 Govt.
 AC buses are required to book in advance and need to be boarded from bhuntar.
 Private Volvos and non-Ac you can find from kasol only.

 You can also go on roadway buses.
 Not much comfortable and you travel with local people.
-Buses stop at small distances while dropping passengers through the way.
+So buses stop at small distances while dropping passengers through the way.

 Take a bus from kasol to bhuntar ( start at around 2 pm).
 Fare: Rs 55/-